 Day 6 – Thursday

 Today’s destination: Golfe du Morbihan.
 Getting in here requires a few planets to align (figuratively and literally: it needs the right tide).
 This is also a good option to explore by feet/bicycle if people want to stretch their legs.
 During the day you will make a stop at Les Glénans: with blue water like in the Caribbean but in Bretagne.
 When Hugo was asked he gave his pithy response in favour: “shitloads of rocks and current makes it worth to go have a beer there”.
 That’s why we love you Hugo.

 Day 7 – Friday

 Today’s destination: Lorient.
 Today is an early start as we make our way to finish the week in the legendary port of Lorient, home to IMOCAs, ULTIMs and Class 40, and the throbbing heart of offshore racing.
 In the afternoon if you have any ASA exams, this is when you will sit them.
-In the evening you will get together with your new best friends for a final bash in the restaurants and bars of the village.
+After sailing back to La Rochelle, you will get together with your new best friends for a final bash in the restaurants and bars of the village for the night.

 Day 8 – Saturday